+The results presented in the previous section, and in this section, cannot be directly compared because the previous section reports the simulated power consumption of the CPU and this section reports the measured power consumption of the laptop.
 However, some conclusions can be drawn from the data in both sections.
 For applications like PowerPoint, where the CPU consumes only a small fraction of the system power, the benefit on system power is low.
-On the other hand, for the applications that originally result in high CPU power consumption, the system power savings can be substantial due to the reduction in dynamic power as well as the operating temperatures and consequently leakage power.
+On the other hand, for the applications that originally result in high CPU power consumption, the system power savings can be substantial due to the reduction in dynamic power as well as the operating temperatures (c.f.
+Section 4.4.2) and consequently leakage power.